devfile/vscode-walkthrough-extension/CONTRIBUTING.md

 Now you can test the extension in a separate VS Code instance.

-> Note that it is not possible to launch the extension until you compile it.
+> Note that it is not possible to launch the extension until you compile it as described in step 2.

 To run a separate VS Code instance focus the editor or the `Explorer`, press `F5`.
 After a few seconds VS Code starts a separate instance in a new browser tab.